Fifteen Places to Look for Your Real Estate and Equipment Leases

 Larger companies and some mid-sized organizations have dedicated lease administration teams.
 These groups might sit in the corporate real estate department with a scope limited to buildings and land.
-Alternatively, the lease administration team might be part of a larger shared services function with a broader scope that includes IT, fleet and other equipment leases.
+Alternatively, the lease administration team might be part of a larger shared services function with a broader scope that includes IT, fleet, and other equipment leases.
 The lease administration team is a natural first place to start when searching for your leasing contracts.
 However, keep in mind that at most companies the lease administration teams are overworked and understaffed.
 As a result, they may have struggled to maintain a complete repository of leasing contracts.
-And if there is a repository it is more likely a file share on a network drive, a folder on a content management system or perhaps just a directory on someone’s c: drive.
+If there is a repository, it is more likely a file share on a network drive, a folder on a content management system, or a directory on someone’s c: drive.

 7) IT Asset Management System

-Many companies track all of their technology equipment in an IT Asset Management system.
-Comprehensive records on the serial numbers, MAC addresses, makes, models, warranties and service contracts for everything from laptops and printers to servers and storage arrays can be found in these Asset Management applications.
-And most companies track both owned/purchased IT assets as well as leased equipment in these systems.
-IT Asset Management applications are less likely to store the actual lease contract.
-But these systems do provide important clues about what is leased, where it is located and who is responsible for the equipment.
-Ask your IT organization for a list of all desktop hardware, mobile devices, peripherals, networking and data center assets that are associated with leases.
+Many companies track all of their technology equipment in an IT asset management system.
+Comprehensive records on the serial numbers, MAC addresses, makes, models, warranties, and service contracts for everything from laptops and printers to servers and storage arrays can be found in these asset management applications.
+Most companies track both owned/purchased IT assets and leased equipment in these systems.
+IT asset management applications are less likely to store the actual lease contract.
+However, these systems do provide important clues about what is leased, where it is located, and who is responsible for the equipment.
+Ask your IT organization for a list of all desktop hardware, mobile devices, peripherals, networking, and data center assets that are associated with leases.

 8) IT Outsourcing Providers